publicinnovation/openorg/chapters/3_social-impact-model.md

 ### 2. Public Value Co-Creation

-Like many social impact orgnazations, we the value we create is not monetary and is instead intangible.
+Like many social impact orgnazations, the value we create is not monetary and is, instead, less tangible.
 In Mark Moore's seminal work, *Creating Public Value*, he describes the work of government as follows:

 >“[T]he aim of managerial work in the public sector is to create public value just as the aim of managerial work in the private sector is to create private value (Moore, 28).”